Neutis/neutis-docs/docs/intro/flash.md

 - Screenshot with the waiting interface
 - Screenshot with the detected device
 - Screenshot with image selection
-- Screenshot with flashing process
+- Screenshot with the flashing process
 - Screenshot with "Done"

-## Boot your Neutis!
+## Booting

 - Reset the Neutis devboard (photo)
-- Here it goes! (screenshot of screen with Linux booting)
+- The loading process is initiated (screenshot of screen with Linux booting)
-- To see the actual output by yourself you'll need to [connect over serial](../connectivity/usb-serial.md)
+- [Connect over serial](../connectivity/usb-serial.md) to see the output

+!!! tip "Connectivity"
-There're other ways to connect to your Neutis.
-Explore other connectivity options [here](../connectivity/connectivity.md)!
+    There are other ways to connect to Neutis.
+Explore other connectivity options [in the corresponding section](../connectivity/connectivity.md).